stormpath/stormpath-dotnet-documentation/docs/quickstart.rst

   3. In the New ASP.NET Project dialog, pick **Web Application** from **ASP.NET 5 Templates**.
   4. Click **Change Authentication** and pick **No Authentication**.
 (You'll be adding it yourself!)

-  If you prefer the command line, you can use the `ASP.NET Yeoman Generator`_ to scaffold a new project instead:
+  If you're on Mac or Linux, or just prefer the command line, you can use the `ASP.NET Yeoman Generator`_ to scaffold a new project instead:

   1. Run ``yo aspnet``.
   2. Pick the **Web Application Basic [without Membership and Authorization]** template.
 Done!